googleapis/releasetool/README.md

 ## Installation

-This tool requires Python 3.6.
-Either install it from python.org or use pyenv to get 3.6.
+**This tool requires Python 3.6 or 3.7 and pip.** We recommend following [this guide](https://docs.python-guide.org/starting/installation/#installation-guides).
+You can also install Python from python.org or use pyenv.

 Install using pip:
 ```
 python3 -m pip install --user --upgrade gcp-releasetool
 ```